vivianmaxine/vivianmaxine.github.io/index.md

 - Created and shared the introductory survey
 - Shared information with potential attendees

 #### 9. Not coding-related... but I got an interview for a math intervention position!
-The interview is tomorrow at 1:50pm!
 Wish me luck! :)

 --------------------